 Students are expected to be able to accurately calculate all medication dosages for patients across the lifespan.
 Medication calculation exams will be given in junior and senior clinical courses each term during the first week of classes via the SafeMedicate web-based program.
-Sophomores will begin taking the medication calculation exam at the start of the term in which they will be expected to pass medications.
+Sophomores will begin taking the medication calculation exam at the start of the term in which they will be expected to pass medications which are usually the winter semester.

 - 1. Students are required to purchase a license for use of SafeMedicate.
-Fees are as follows: - 6-month license \$35 for Seniors who are out of progression and have 6 semesters until graduation - 12-month license \$55 for Seniors - 24-month license \$99 for Juniors - 36-month license \$124 for Sophomores - 2.
+Fees are as follows: - 6-month license \$35 for Seniors who are out of progression and have 6 months until graduation - 12-month license \$55 for Seniors - 24-month license \$99 for Juniors - 36-month license \$124 for Sophomores - 2.
 Students are required to use SafeMedicate learning modules and practice exams to prepare themselves for the assessment exams. - 3.
 The grades from the medication calculation exams are considered part of the PNE (clinical) grade. - 4.
-Prior to the start of the semester, a set of diagnostic exams is administered to all students - Students must achieve a 90% or better for all diagnostic exams. - Students must remediate and retake any exam when 90% or better is not achieved. - Failure to achieve 90% or better in the prescribed time frame will result in a clinical warning. - 5.
-At the start of the semester, another set of exams is administered to all students. - Students are provided two attempts to achieve 90% or better for all exams.\ - Students who fail to achieve 90% or better after two attempts will not proceed with their clinical placement.
-The retake of any exam must be scheduled with the student's clinical instructor.
+Prior to the start of the semester, a set of diagnostic exams is administered to all students.